British Rail Class 170: Central Trains

 All Class 170 units in service with Central were used on a variety of services (mostly long-distance) including –, – and Birmingham–.
-Class 170 units have been replaced by Desiro units on Birmingham New Street to services.
+Class 170 units were replaced by Desiro units on Birmingham New Street to services.

-When Central Trains lost its franchise in 2007, 23 of Central Trains' units (17 two-coach and six three-coach) were transferred to London Midland, which took over the West Midlands franchise and continued to use Class 170s for services on the Chase Line, Birmingham to Hereford via Bromsgrove Line and Shrewsbury services.
+When Central Trains lost its franchise in 2007, 23 of Central Trains' units (17 two-car and six three-car) were transferred to London Midland, which took over the West Midlands franchise and continued to use Class 170s for services on the Chase Line, Birmingham to Hereford via Bromsgrove Line and Shrewsbury services.
 29 out of the remaining 30 units (including the ex-Midland Mainline units and two out of the three spot hire units) were transferred to CrossCountry, which took over the Cardiff-Birmingham-Nottingham and Birmingham-Leicester-Stansted Airport services.

 One of Central Trains' 170s (170399) went to First TransPennine Express and was subsequently renumbered 170309; East Midlands Trains did not receive any, despite taking over the previously Class-170-operated Liverpool-to-Norwich route.
 This route is now operated by refurbished units.